Cost of living is an unofficial measurement of how much money you have to spend to buy the goods and services you need depending on where you live.

 - The Economic Policy Institute: EPI provides up-to-date cost-of-living data for all counties and metro areas in the United States.
 Its Family Budget Calculator is a helpful tool that reveals community-specific costs for 10 different family types.

-- ACCRA Cost of Living Index: This report is published quarterly by the American Chamber of Commerce Researchers Association and the Council for Community and Economic Research.
+- ACCRA Cost of Living Index: This report is published quarterly by the Council for Community and Economic Research.

 - The Social Security Administration’s COLA: The SSA makes changes to retiree benefits every year based on inflation, which shows how fast the cost of goods and services is rising.
 That makes the SSA’s annual Cost-of-Living Adjustment (COLA) an excellent indicator of changes in the national cost of living.

-- EIU Global Liveability Index: The most prominent international cost-of-living index is the Economist Intelligence Unit’s annual Global Liveability Index, which wasn’t published in 2020 due to the pandemic.
+- EIU Global Livability Index: The most prominent international cost-of-living index is the Economist Intelligence Unit’s annual Global Livability Index, which quantifies the challenges presented to an individual’s lifestyle and quality of life in 173 cities across the globe.

 More From GOBankingRates